mdekauwe/mdekauwe.github.io/join_us.md

 <a style="color:#f39c12">- We will be recruiting for a 1.5-year postdoc to work on our newly funded NERC grant (~September)

+<a style="color:#f39c12">- I am very happy to support PhD applicants interested in applying for a <a href="https://research.google/outreach/phd-fellowship/">Google PhD Fellowship</a>. <a style="color:#f39c12">Students interested in the application of machine learning to better understanding vegetation responses to heatwaves and droughts should please get in touch.
+Further information can be found at: <a href="https://research.google/outreach/faq/?category=phd">click me</a>.

 <!--